cosmobrain0/timetrack/README.md

 This is a terminal application for managing todo lists.
 It can track one-off tasks, and tasks that need to be worked on for a specific amount of time every day.
 It also allows you to start pomodoro sessions, and picks a task for you to do in those pomodoro sessions so that you can't procrastinate one task by only ever working on other tasks.

+This application currently only works on MacOS because I couldn't find a cross-platform notification library.

 # TODO

 ## Feature: Change state path